macOS Dictation for Developers: Code Reviews and PRs

 Technical documentation has the highest typing-to-thinking ratio of anything developers write.
 You know what the system does.
 You just need to get it into words.
 Dictation makes this almost trivial.

-For documentation, the Formal writing style preset works well — it produces structured prose with proper punctuation and clean paragraphs.
+For documentation, the polish step produces structured prose with proper punctuation and clean paragraphs.
 You talk through the architecture the way you’d explain it to a new team member, and the output lands polished and ready to commit.
-Down the road, custom prompts will let you go even further — telling the post-processor to format output as API documentation with parameter descriptions, or to use specific header structures.
+Custom prompts let you go further: tell the post-processor to format output as API documentation with parameter descriptions, or to use specific header structures.

 Privacy: your codebase stays on your Mac